Home Away from Home

 In addition to housing administrative offices, gathering places and classrooms, the parish center — once home to St. Teresa school — has evolved into a museum of sorts.
 Its walls and halls are lined with statues, paintings, icons and other items from several churches, schools and convents in the area.
 Some will stay here, while others may find their way to new homes.
 It’s all been done thoughtfully.

-For instance, the statues of Mary and Joseph that adorned the original Mount Assisi Convent chapel since 1928 will eventually move to a chapel at St. Sebastian often used for smaller weddings and other milestone events.
 The Sacred Heart and an accompanying painting will adorn the On Fire Room parish center classroom where an adult spirituality course of the same name is taught.
 Likewise, the iconic likeness of Francis of Assisi overlooks a classroom named in his honor.
 Just down the hall, a child Jesus statue that watched over the children of the former Mount Assisi Academy Preschool for decades now welcomes moms and tots to weekly sessions of Making Music, Praying Twice, which blends music and prayer in a format geared toward youngsters.

 The informal partnership has worked out for both parties.
 Mount Assisi’s beloved statues will be appreciated and cared for in their new spaces, while desks that once served St. Teresa students made their way to Mt.
 Assisi Place to accommodate Saint Constantine students.
 The exchange also brings solace to the members of the School Sisters of St. Francis who live at Mt.
 Assisi Place.
 It is bittersweet to see the statues go, but exciting that young people once again fill the hallways.